 Not all the examples listed here will be relevant to your situation and organization, but all the principles should translate.
-So, let’s dive into the numerous ways you can provide more detailed benefits for your project management implementation business case.
+So, let’s dive into the numerous ways you can provide more detailed project management business benefits for your implementation business case.

 Typical Project Management Problems

 It’s a given that management requires information in order to be able to make the right decisions.
 Lack of cohesive and co-ordinated information makes their decisions more difficult.
 Project managers are asked to provide a lot of detail using a variety of formats in order that management can gain confidence in information being provided.